Blotch3D/Blotch3D/README.md

 normal vector associated with it and the brightness across the surface of a polygon is interpolated from the normals of its vertices.
 So, a single flat polygon can have a gradient of brightness across it giving the illusion of curvature.
-In this way an object composed of fewer polygons can still be made to look quite smooth.
+In this way a model composed of fewer polygons can still be made to look quite smooth.

 X-axis